SkygearIO/features/features/256-auth-gear-interaction-overview-in-next/api.md

 ## Execution flow of hooked Cloud Function

-When auth gear receives a request to update user attributes (disabled, roles, profile), it's auth gear's responsibility to invoke hooked function to allow Cloud Function creates/updates corresponding objects in its own DB.
+When auth gear receives a request to update user attributes (disabled, roles, metaData, ...), it's auth gear's responsibility to invoke hooked function to allow Cloud Function creates/updates corresponding objects in its own DB.

 There are four hooked Cloud Function forms: